sivacluster/sivacluster.github.io/_pages/about.md

 permalink: /about/
 ---

 Hi, I'm Siva.
-This site hosts my projects, articles, and notes across AI/ML, systems, and markets.
+This site hosts my Work, articles, and notes across AI/ML, systems, and markets as an analyst.